Procedure for holding COT meetings in open session

 The application form asks whether you represent any group (eg manufacturers, trade associations, interest groups with specific concerns on public health or the environment).
 This information will be provided to committee members and recorded in the minutes of the meeting.

-We will accept enquiries by email or phone/fax.
-Applications will be dealt with by post to ensure that a valid postal address is obtained for proof of identity.
-The closing date for completed application forms to be received is one week before the relevant meeting.
+We will accept enquiries by email.
+The closing date for completed application forms to be received is one week before the relevant meeting, to allow time to confirm proof of identity.

 Selection of observers